Yukon’s SS Klondike is getting an escape room - Yukon News

 The SS Klondike National Historic Site is perched along the Yukon River waterfront next to the Millennium Trail in downtown Whitehorse, within the traditional territories of the Ta’an Kwäch’än Council and Kwanlin Dün First Nation.

 “This experience brings you back to the fateful June of 1936, when disaster struck,” reads a July 4 statement from Parks Canada.
-That’s when the SS Klondike I, the largest steamship in the Yukon, hit a sand bar on the mighty Yukon River, ultimately succumbing to its waters, per the statement.
+That’s when the SS Klondike I, the largest steamship in the Yukon, hit a sand bar on the mighty Yukon River, ultimately succumbing to its waters.

 “The mission?
 Racing against the clock to escape the sinking vessel before the river’s icy waters claim yours and your team’s lives.
 The fate of your survival lies in your hands!”

+READ MORE: Fastest freighter in the Yukon shares riverboat history from new home in Carcross

-The escape room will be located in one of the newer buildings on site.
-It will be opening the week of July 10.
+The escape room will be located in one of the newer buildings on site, opening the week of July 10.

-The vessel is also due for restoration work that is expected to take multiple years to complete, according to Tyler Wilson, a senior project manager with Parks Canada.
+The vessel is also due for restoration work that’s expected to take multiple years to complete, according to Tyler Wilson, a senior project manager with Parks Canada.

 The exact timeline for the work is unknown.